kopsha/hopeless-programming/README.md

 ## Welcome to hopeless programming

-Bits and bytes of code from all hopeless programmers I have ever met.

-Nobody cares for actual good (or even best) practices, so here you can enjoy the stinkers I had to work with.
+Nobody cares for good (or even best) practices, so it is time to expose them jewels here.

-### Terrible idea one

-Hopefully this will go well here
+Enjoy these little stinkers I had to work with.

+### I can do anything syndrome

 ```typescript
 let i = iStart;